kaby76/AntlrVSIX/README.md

 ## Work in progress for next release:

+(Nothing currently.)

 ## Release notes for v5.0.0:

-* Restructuring the code as a Language Server Protocol implementation with extensions for VS 2019 (IDE) and VS Code.
+* Restructuring the code as a Language Server Protocol client/server implementation with extensions for VS 2019 (IDE) and VS Code.

 * Templates for C# and C++.
 Note, Antlr 4.8 currently does not have a C++ pre-built binary release for Windows.
 You will need to build the runtime and update the generated .vcxproj file with path information.
-It is currently expecting Debug Static and x64 target.
+The template will generate a project that is expecting Debug Static and x64 target.

 * These are the LSP features currently implemented.
-Note, [Midrosoft.VisualStudio.LanguageServer.Protocol](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol/) version 16.3.57 does not implement LSP version 3.14, rather something around version 3.6.
+Note, [Midrosoft.VisualStudio.LanguageServer.Protocol](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol/) version 16.4.30 does not implement LSP version 3.14, rather something around version 3.6.
 What is missing is color tagging.
 I'm not sure how to deal with this other than pitch the inferior API, then use OmniSharp's API, or as usual write everything myself.

 * Computing the completion symbols is not complete.
+It only gives token types for completion, not the actual symbols that could be inserted.

 | Message  | Support |
 | ---- | ---- |